 - Again, our faces exceed the glory that Moses’s countenance displayed.

 - 3:12: Therefore, since we have such hope, we use great boldness of speech—

 - We are meant to be bold in our speech, because the glory of the Spirit from our faces shines so brightly.
 I find this interesting because we all know that face coverings/masks tend to inhibit our ability to speak.

 - 3:13: unlike Moses, who put a veil over his face so that the children of Israel could not look steadily at the end of what was passing away.

 - We are not supposed to copy the behavior of Moses for others.
 We are not supposed to put a veil over our faces.
 Based on this scripture, using an argument that Moses covered his face to protect the people is not a good reason to wear a mask.

 - 3:14: But their minds were blinded.
 For until this day the same veil remains unlifted in the reading of the Old Testament, because the veil is taken away in Christ.

-- The veil is removed when you are in Christ.
+- In the Old Covenant, God’s glory was concealed, in the New Covenant, God’s glory is revealed.
+The veil is removed when you are in Christ.
 This is a great reminder of the veil of separation being torn between God and man by Christ’s sacrifice!

 - 3:15: But even to this day, when Moses is read, a veil lies on their heart.